A halo setting is a style of ring that features a center diamond surrounded by smaller ones.

 Its price remains low relative to the entire carat weight being in one diamond, but it’s possible additional layers draw attention away from the main diamond.

 One downside of the triple halo engagement ring is its width can be uncomfortable to wear.
-The three layers can spread across your entire finger, so if you have thin fingers, it may brush up against them.

 This bulky triple halo setting provides an example.

 As you can imagine, another issue with triple halos is the difficulty of repairs and maintenance because of the sheer number of diamonds on the piece.